×

 Will I need to travel to see a specialist?

 "Costa Rica has a wide variety of medical specialists located throughout the country, however the cities of San José, Cartago, and Liberia are known for having some of the best medical professionals in the nation.
-Additionally, the areas of Alajuela and Puntarenas are well-regarded for their large concentrations of highly-skilled medical specialists, making these locations ideal for those seeking specialized medical attention," commented a person living in Costa Rica.
+Additionally, the areas of Alajuela and Puntarenas are well-regarded for their large concentrations of highly-skilled medical specialists, making these locations ideal for those seeking specialized medical attention," explained one person living in Costa Rica.

 View More Answers